jakeread/clank-fxy-controller/log/clank-cz-controller-log.md

 - CL & OL motors should work together, shouldn't all have to be the same
 - do Z first, avoid this knock

+## 2021 07 04

+OK, completing the wake up is:

+- jog keys & position keepalive query
+- loadcell hookup, calibration, new code
+- bed, thermistor hookup
+- extruder hookup

+Then I should basically run some test prints - if I am printing by EOD, I should be stoked.

+Jogging is OK but rates are very low.
+I'm dividing by 60 somewhere I can feel it.
+Yep - wow, I've been doing that in embedded and in JS!
+Yeesh.

 ## 2021 07 03

 Alright, back at this.
 First some refreshers: I want a better motor interface / JS-side thing (to run initializations), and then a good homing routine.